-During a one-year program or in the first year of the two-year program, you will concentrate on diagnostic hematopathology.
+During a one-year Hematopathology Fellowship, or in the first year of a two-year Hematopathology Fellowship, you concentrate on diagnostic hematopathology.
 The schedule includes four-month rotations on the bone marrow service and the lymph node service.
-You will learn the clinical, morphologic, phenotypic, genetic and molecular genetic aspects of hematolymphoid disorders.
+You learn the clinical, morphologic, phenotypic, genetic and molecular genetic aspects of hematolymphoid disorders.

-Depending on your previous experience and interests, you can add a four-month rotation in other areas such as:
+Depending on your previous experience and interests, you can add elective rotations in other areas, such as:

-Throughout your fellowship you will participate in the conferences held by the Hematopathology Division and the Division of Hematology.
-You also can take advantage of the numerous educational activities offered in the Department of Laboratory Medicine and Pathology.
+Throughout the Hematopathology Fellowship, you participate in conferences held by the Division of Hematopathology and Division of Hematology.
+You can also take advantage of the numerous educational activities offered in the Department of Laboratory Medicine and Pathology.